Technische Universität Darmstadt: Housing

 According to a survey determined in 2016, students in Darmstadt paid an arithmetic mean of 348 euros a month for rent, heat and utilities.
 With the German average being 323 euros at the time, this made Darmstadt the ninth most expensive city for students in Germany.
 This value only includes students who live alone, are not married and are pursuing their first degree.
 In 2016, on national average, approximately 20% lived with their parents, 12% lived in a hall of residence, 1% were lodgers, 30% were sharing a flat with others, 17% were living alone and 21% were sharing a flat with their partner.
 There are about 2600 beds in 10 halls of residence offered by the state-run student affairs organization Studierendenwerk Darmstadt for students of TU Darmstadt and the Darmstadt University of Applied Sciences.

 Reputation and ranking

-Within Germany and Europe, TU Darmstadt (in the overall ranking) and its faculties (in individual grades) regularly occupy top positions in rankings.
+In the QS World University Rankings of 2024, the university secured a global ranking of 246, making it the 15th top university nationally.
+According to the Times Higher Education World University Rankings for the year 2024, it was placed within the 251–300 range globally and ranked between 25th and 31st in the national context.
+Furthermore, in the 2023 ARWU World Rankings, it fell within the 401–500 category on a global scale, while its national position varied between 25th and 31st.

 For several years, TU Darmstadt has been one of the universities with the most top managers in the German economy.
-The university is currently among the top 3.
+The university ranks currently number one.
+In total nine board members of DAX listed companies have studied there.

+On average, graduates receive the second-highest salary of all public universities in Germany in the first two years of their careers.

 In the latest Humboldt-Ranking of the Alexander von Humboldt Foundation, TU Darmstadt takes first place in engineering.

 According to the research report 2018 of the German Research Foundation (DFG), which breaks down the grants for the period 2014 to 2016, TU Darmstadt received the highest grants of any German university in the field of computer science and the fourth highest grants in engineering.
 In a competitive selection process, the DFG selects the best research projects from researchers at universities and research institutes and finances them.